Mock Trial Leadership Award

 • Los Angeles County Superior Court

-Feinberg & Waller, APC, would like to award one recipient:
+Feinberg & Waller would like to award one recipient:

 • Three (3) mentor sessions leading up to the LA County competition in November (either in person or through virtual communications).